open-source-labs/Reactime/README.md

   <a href="#how-to-use">How To Use</a> • <a href="#features">Features</a> • <a href="https://reactime.io">Website</a> • <a href="#read-more">Read More</a>
 </p>

-Currently, Reactime supports React and React Router apps using stateful components and Hooks, with beta support for Recoil and Context API and frameworks like Gatsby and Next.js.
+Currently, Reactime supports React apps (now including React Router apps) using stateful components and Hooks, with beta support for Recoil and Context API and frameworks like Gatsby and Next.js.

 <b>Reactime 14.0</b> has added the exciting features below: